apperph/devops-technical-challenge/README.md

 * Implement SecurityGroups
 * Implement IAM Roles and Access Policies
 * Implement EKS Managed Nodegroups
-* Implement Route53 -> Cloudfront -> Application Loadbalancer -> AWS EKS microservices Integration and Connectivity
+* Implement Route53 -> Cloudfront -> Application Loadbalancer -> AWS EKS microservices Integration and Connectivity (use apperdevops.com)
 * Implement AWS EKS microservices and RDS Connectivity
 * Implement readable kubernetes manifest files
 * Implement CI/CD to AWS EKS using AWS CodePipeline.

 &nbsp;
-## ✅ Submissions
+## ✅ Submission Checklist

-* Tier 1 & Tier 2 should be completed within 1 week
+* Here at Apper, we use Basecamp as our official communication channel and project management tool.
+We will add you during the onboarding process.
 &nbsp;
-* Tier 3 should be completed within 2 weeks
+* AWS Account will be provided by Apper.
+It will be provision during the onboarding process.
 &nbsp;
+* Create your own AWS CodeCommit repository. (e.g. repo name: surname-devops-challenge-project-id) &nbsp;
+* Commit all your work on the repository.
+It should include all the templates, manifest, configuration or any files that you've created to implement each challenges.
+We will review it base on our judging criteria stated above.
+&nbsp;
+* Tier 1 and 2 completion should be 1 week.
+&nbsp;
+* Tier 1, 2 and 3 completion should be 2 weeks.
+&nbsp;
+* Submit the commit hash on or before the final day (11:59:59 UTC+8) of the given time frame on the DevOps Candidate message thread on our Basecamp.
+&nbsp;
-* Submit the working url on the DevOps Candidate message thread on our Basecamp.
-We should be able to access the URL/ and URL/health
+* Submit the working url on or before the final day (11:59:59 UTC+8) of the given time frame on the DevOps Candidate message thread on our Basecamp.
+We should be able to access the URL/ and URL/health.
+&nbsp;
 ![System diagram](assets/working-page.jpg)
-&nbsp;

-* Create a pull request on your repository.
-It should include all the templates, manifest, configuration or any files that you've created to implement the challenges given above.
-We will review it and will base our judging criteria.
-Please email the PR link at developers@apper.ph